Channels

 ParameterDescriptionType

-paramsAn optional object containing the query parameters, as specified in the message history API documentationObject
+paramsAn optional set of key value pairs containing the query parameters, as specified in the message history API documentationObject

 Returns